Near Dark: Release

 Near Dark premiered at the Toronto International Film Festival (TIFF) on September 12, 1987.

 Box office

 Near Dark was released on October 2, 1987, in 262 theaters, grossing US$635,789 on its opening weekend.
 In its second week, the film's release widened to 429 screens.
 Near Dark went on to make $3.4 million, below its $5 million budget.

-Bigelow has since attributed the film's lack of box-office success to its close proximity to The Lost Boys—which was released two months prior to Near Dark, opening on a comparatively wider 1,542 screens—as well as it being an independent film.
+Bigelow has since attributed the film's lack of box-office success to its proximity to The Lost Boys—which was released two months prior to Near Dark, opening on a comparatively wider 1,542 screens—as well as it being an independent film.
 She has stated that The Lost Boys was a "vampire movie made by Warner Bros. that had a tremendous amount of muscle behind it, distribution and marketing muscle behind it.
 And so we were just this little [...] whisper out there."

+Home media

+Near Dark was released on VHS in 1988.
+By 1989, the film was released on LaserDisc by HBO Video.
+In 2002, Anchor Bay Entertainment released the film on DVD.
+This one is a THX certified two-disc release that features a DTS 5.1 audio track, an audio commentary, a documentary, theatrical trailers, galleries and DVD-ROM.
+In November 2009, the film was released on Blu-ray by Lionsgate Home Entertainment.